 Just in the Philippines alone, the BPO industry is expected to add as much as $1 Billion in revenues this 2018 and generating at least 70,000 jobs for Filipinos all over the country.
 The International Outsourcing Portal writes that many companies are looking to offshore staffing in developing nations for key business processes with 40% of business executives planning to outsource their business processes where the economics of scale have a greater impact.

 Aside from the emerging markets where jobs are outsourced, the BPO industry also brought benefits back to first world countries like the US and the UK.
-Since the labour rendered is cheaper, companies save on production of goods and service.
+Since the labour rendered is cheaper, companies save on the production of goods and service.
 Consumers in these places enjoy lower prices, leaving them with more money to spend on other things they need.

 All in all, outsourcing is a global trend that has helped many nations get an economic boost.
 It’s akin to a two-way street: countries that outsource enjoy savings through lower wages and reduced prices of good and service, and those being outsourced to benefit from new jobs and an increased national income.
 It is still up to you on how you will utilise the economic benefits of outsourcing for the greater good.

 Want to get started on outsourcing?
 Check out our offshore staffing services to see how we can help you further grow your business.